Pierre, South Dakota: Climate

-Pierre has a relatively dry, four-season, humid continental climate (Köppen: Dfa), with long, dry, cold winters, hot summers, and brief spring and autumnal transitions; like much of the southern half of the state, it lies in USDA Plant Hardiness zone 5.
+Pierre has a relatively dry, four-season, humid continental climate (Köppen: Dfa, Trewartha: Dcao), with long, dry, cold winters, hot summers, and brief spring and autumnal transitions; like much of the southern half of the state, it lies in USDA Plant Hardiness zone 5.
 According to weather maps and their data, Pierre can be considered a cool semi-arid climate (Köppen: BSk) aided by its precipitation near the threshold that reaches even northeast of the city in South Dakota.
 As such, it is the only capital of the Midwest states with a non-humid climate.
 The monthly daily average temperature ranges from 19.1 F in January to 74.9 F, though the diurnal temperature variation is significantly greater during summer than in winter.
 Snow primarily falls in light amounts, with the snowiest months being February and March, while the average seasonal total is 37.2 in.
 In addition, there are an average 20.9 nights per year with lows below 0 F, and cold conditions are often intensified by the Great Plains' high winds.
 Summers often see spikes in temperature, with 6.6 days of highs above 100 F and 37–38 days with highs above 90 F.

 On July 23, 1973, an F3 tornado struck Pierre and caused 10 injuries.
 It was the strongest tornado ever recorded in Hughes County.

 The beginnings of May and October see the last and first freezing nights, respectively, of the cooler season.
 Precipitation is much lighter in the winter than in late spring and summer, and totals about 20 in annually.
 Extremes have ranged from -35 F on February 9, 1994, to 117 F on July 15, 2006.

 Demographics

+Pierre is the principal city of the Pierre micropolitan area, which includes all of Hughes and Stanley counties.